teambit/docs/docs/add-and-isolate-components.md

 bit move src/foo/bar/index.js src/foo/bar/new-name.js
 ```

-## Tracking Dependencies
+## Dependencies

-Bit manages a component's package and file dependencies.

-A component may use packages or `import` files/components to work.
-Bit reads through all `require` and `import` statements for the components it tracks.
-There are two dependencies a component may have, [Package Dependencies](#package-dependencies) and [File Dependencies](#file-dependencies).
-You can read more about Bit's [automated component dependency resolution](/docs/add-and-isolate-components#component-dependencies)

-- Bit creates `package.json` for all package dependencies.
-- Bit should track all file dependencies.
-They can be a part of the same component or another one.

-> **Note**
->
-> If a project uses absolute imports or aliases, we need to [configure](#custom-module-resolution) it.
+A key feature of Bit is the ability to automatically create a dependency graph, based on the component's source code.
+There are two types of dependencies that a javascript can rely on, using a require or import statements:

+- Packages that are installed as node_modules
+- Files and directories from inside the project, or referenced in decorators (e.g. in Angular)

+For each component, Bit builds a **dependency graph** by analyzing all the dependencies.
+When a new version of component is tagged, Bit saves the dependency graph together with the component sources.
+The dependency graph is used to generate a `package.json` file for each component when the component is installed or imported.

 ### Package Dependencies

-Components can `import` external packages.
-Bit resolves those dependencies.
 Here's an example for a component with a package dependency:

 ```bash